Armotik/NaurelliaCraftWebsite/readme.md

 - Entity : Contains the entities of the project*
     - User.php : Contains the user entity of the project
     - UserIG.php : Contains the user IG (Minecraft) entity of the project
+    - ShopItem.php : Contains the shop item entity of the project
     - InfractionIG.php : Contains the infraction IG entity for the user IG entity of the project
 - Form : Contains the forms of the project
   - ContactType.php : Contains the contact form of the project